figtools/figgy/things_to_figure_out.md

 These are problems I intend to solve, once I figure out the best way to do it.

-- Custom CLI views based on PS role mappings
-- Validate replication key si properly used for replication
+- Validate replication key is properly used for replication

 - Custom configuration of various SSO providers in a non-intrusive way (that doesn't require lots of brainpower for users)
     - Enable users to embed default configs into the figgy deployment artifact